Heaven :x: Hell

 Heaven :x: Hell (Note: The :x: is pronounced as "and".) is the eighth and final studio album by the Canadian rock band Sum 41, released on March 29, 2024, through Rise Records.
 A double album, Heaven :x: Hell is divided into two discs; the first disc, Heaven, features a return to the pop-punk style of the band's early career, while the second disc, Hell, follows the heavy metal sound the band pursued in subsequent years.
 It is their only release on Rise, having departed from independent label Hopeless Records in 2023.

 The band released the lead single "Landmines" on September 27, 2023.
 A second single, "Rise Up", was released on December 12, 2023.
 The third single, "Waiting on a Twist of Fate", was released on February 22, 2024.
-A music video for "Dopamine" was released on March 29, 2024, the same day the album was released.
+"Dopamine" was released as the fourth single on March 29, 2024, the same day the album was released.
 A final music video was released for "Radio Silence" on April 1, 2025, two days after Sum 41's induction into the Canadian Music Hall of Fame.